5% of profits support Endangered & Threatened Species.

 COLOR PALETTE SAMPLED FROM IMAGES OF THE RUFA RED KNOT:

-To the moon!
-The Rufa Red Knot's migration literally made my jaw drop.
+The Rufa Red Knot's migration stats are jaw-dropping.
 Each year, they can travel more than 9,000 miles from Tierra Del Fuego in South America to the Canadian Arctic- and BACK that same year in the fall.
 There is even one famed (& tagged) bird nicknamed Moonbird.
 Researchers estimated that throughout its (at least)19 years, Moonbird traveled farther than the distance from Earth to the Moon.

 The following comes directly from the USFish & Wildlife site: